-2.2 The Torpedo technology, convolution and Impulse Responses the form of a very detailed filter.
+2.2 The Torpedo technology, convolution and Impulse Responses

+The Impulse Response (IR) of a given system consists in the description of that system's behavior in the form of a very detailed filter.
 The convolution technique uses IRs to simulate the behavior of specific systems such as reverbs, speakers, EQ, and so on.